pleak-tools/pleak-leaks-when-ast-transformation/README.md

 To build the wrapper component you need: [NodeJS](http://nodejs.org) with [npm](https://npmjs.org) installed.

-To install all project dependencies git clone with `--recurse-submodules` flag and execute
+To install the SQL leaks-when analyzer, git clone this repository with `--recurse-submodules` flag and execute

 ```
 npm install